Menu

 • To agree the school’s budget and to monitor its implementation

-• Attending training sessions organised by the local authority and meeting other school governors
+• Attending training sessions organised by the local authority and meeting other ACMs

 • Participating in induction sessions organised by the school

-• Making visits to the school, frequently focusing on key aspects of school life, as negotiated with the Head.
+• Making visits to the school, frequently focusing on key aspects of school life, as negotiated with the Headteacher

 • Discussion with staff, drawing on the observations made

-• Attending staff/governor development events at school and elsewhere
+• Attending staff/ACM development events at school and elsewhere

 How can I contribute to the governance of